 At Hancock Injury Attorneys, we understand that the law is complicated.
 We especially know that finding an attorney who will treat you as more than a case number is difficult.
 We want to equip you with information on what to ask yourself when choosing a lawyer who will best represent your legal claim.
 Here are five important questions to ask yourself when searching for a lawyer.

 What kind of lawyer do I need?

-Be cautious of lawyers who claim to be a “jack-of-all-trades.”
-General practitioner lawyers know a little bit about all areas of the law and will likely use your case as a learning experience.
+Be cautious of lawyers who claim to be a “jack-of-all-trades”.
+General practitioner lawyers know a little bit about all areas of the law.
+They will likely use your case as a learning experience.
 You want a lawyer who knows every rule, statute, and law pertaining to your unique case in and out so that you get the best legal representation possible.
 For instance, attorney Mike Hancock has been practicing exclusively personal injury law for over 30 years.
 Mike started his career on the defense side of personal injury law, meaning he has insider knowledge of insurance company tactics that he uses to represent plaintiffs and get his clients what they rightfully deserve.

 Does this lawyer have good reviews from real people?